lerdmann1601/HERA-Matlab/paper/paper.md

 - **Reproducibility**: Supports fixed-seed execution and configuration file-based workflows.
 The full analysis state, including random seeds and parameter settings, is saved in a JSON file, allowing other researchers to exactly replicate the ranking results.
 - **Convergence Analysis**: To avoid the common pitfall of using an arbitrary number of bootstrap iterations, HERA implements an adaptive algorithm.
 It automatically monitors the stability of the estimated confidence intervals and effect size thresholds, continuing the resampling process until the estimates converge within a specified tolerance, thus determining the optimal number of iterations $B$ dynamically [@Pattengale2010].
 If the characteristics of the data for bootstrapping are known, the number of bootstrap iterations can be set manually.
 - **Data Integration**: HERA supports seamless data import from standard formats (CSV, Excel) and MATLAB tables, facilitating integration into existing research pipelines.
 - **Accessibility**: HERA can be easily installed by cloning the GitHub repository and running a setup script, or deployed as a standalone application that requires no MATLAB license.
-An interactive wizard guides users through the analysis without requiring programming expertise, while a comprehensive API allows for automated batch processing.
+An interactive command-line interface guides users through the analysis without requiring programming expertise, while an API and JSON Configuration allow for automated batch processing.

 ## Future Work